Riverstone

 TEA Rating: A

-Distinctions Earned: ELA/Reading, Mathematics, Comparative Academic Growth, Postsecondary Readiness
+Distinctions Earned: ELA/Reading, Mathematics, Science, Postsecondary Readiness

 School mascot: Dalmation